-Loss of gene expression may trigger cardiovascular disease, researchers findNovember 30th, 2012 in Medical research
+Loss of gene expression may trigger cardiovascular disease, researchers findNovember 30, 2012 by Helen Dodson in Medicine & Health / Medical research

 (Medical Xpress)—A Yale-led team of researchers has uncovered a genetic malfunction that may lead to hardening of the arteries and other forms of cardiovascular disease.
 The study appears in the journal Cell Reports.